Commuter Meal Plan

 Accepted at Campus Dining locations at:

-Altoona, Beaver, Berks, Behrend, Greater Allegheny, Harrisburg, Hazleton, Mont Alto, Schuylkill, University Park, Wilkes-Barre, and Worthington/Scranton.
+Abington, Altoona, Beaver, Berks, Behrend, Brandywine, Dubois, Fayette, Greater Allegheny, Harrisburg, Hazleton, Mont Alto, New Kensington, Schuylkill, Scranton, Shenango, University Park, Wilkes-Barre, and York.

 If your id+ card has been lost or stolen, deactivate it immediately at the Penn State id+ Card website or by calling 814-865-7590.
 You can also deactivate your card at your commons desk at any time during the semester (24 hours a day/seven days a week).
 You can receive a temporary ID for a nominal fee and use it until the id+ Office opens to provide you with a new id+ card.
 You can also call University Police after regular office hours at 814-863-1111.
 Your campus's id+ Office can issue a new card at the current replacement fee.

-The Commuter Meal Plan offers two levels for students residing off campus to purchase.
-Level one offers $500 in funds, level two offers $1000.
+The Commuter Meal Plan offers three levels for students residing off campus to purchase.
+Level one offers $250 in funds, level two offers $500, and level three offers $1000.
 Commuter Meal Plan members will receive a 10 percent discount at the all-you-care-to-eat facilities and a 10 percent discount on prepared items* at select Campus Dining locations. *No discount is given on branded or packaged items, or at nationally branded restaurants and cafes.

 Purchasing the Commuter Meal Plan